 1) On December 3, 2013, Dave completed Leg 1, landing safely in Cape Town, South Africa, after completing the 8,000 miles voyage including a stop-over in Bermuda.
 While in Cape Town, Dave visited and filed updates on excursions to visit African Penguins and the Cape of Good Hope.
 While in Cape Town, Earthwatch published a news story on Dave and the Expedition.

 2) On December 21, 2013, Dave departed Cape Town on Leg 2 bound for Wellington, New Zealand.
-On February 8, 2014, after enduring weeks of stormy seas, Dave safely landed in Wellington, New Zealand – a journey of over 7,000 miles.
-While in Wellington (where Bodacious Dream was built in 2011) Dave undertook a special excursions to visit Fox Glacier.
+On February 8, 2014, after enduring weeks of intermittent stormy seas, Dave safely landed in Wellington, New Zealand – a journey of over 7,000 miles.
+While in Wellington (where Bodacious Dream was built in 2011) Dave undertook a special excursion to visit Fox Glacier.

 So, come along and join the expeditionary force!

 – Dave Rearick & The Bodacious Dream Expeditionary Force